✨ Professional Resume Review | Get Yours Today | Certified Experts

 Depending on the field you go for, you may be helping to create projects from railways to electrical systems in power stations.

-Getting involved in the engineering industry usually suits those who enjoy creating large physical projects that employers created on long-term contracts.
+Getting involved in the engineering industry usually suits those who enjoy creating large physical projects that employers hire them to do on long-term contracts.

 3. The Energy Industry